 Barry Hughes, Selwood Housing group chief executive said, "As a local housing association based in Trowbridge, we're delighted to have bought this brownfield site in order to deliver much-needed affordable homes.
 Our plans are to regenerate this site sympathetically, centered around the impressive 19th century school building, which we plan to retain and convert, to keep this historic landmark.
 We will build a range of affordable homes for shared ownership and social rent.
 The shared ownership homes will help local families get on to the housing ladder, and the homes for social rent will provide lower cost rented homes on a secure basis.
 We will be consulting with the local community to get feedback on these plans."

-The consultation event will take place Monday 8 October at Trowbridge Cricket Club from 3pm - 7pm.
-Selwood Housing is writing to local residents and businesses in the area to let them know about the consultation.
+A consultation event took place on Monday 8 October at Trowbridge Cricket Club which was attended by local residents and businesses in the area.

 Barry Hughes added, "As a local housing association, we understand the difficulties many people face in finding affordable homes, especially with the cost of privately renting a home increasing.
 Selwood Housing's plans for the Margaret Stancomb site will provide homes for local people and families who couldn't afford to privately rent or buy a home."